mcaceresb/stata-gtools/README.md

 __*Hashing*__

 The key insight is that hashing the data and sorting a hash is a lot faster than sorting the data to then process it by group.
-Sorting a hash can be achieved in linear O(N) time, whereas the best sorts take O(N log(N)) time.
+Sorting a hash can be achieved in linear O(N) time, whereas the best general-purpose sorts take O(N log(N)) time.
 Sorting the groups would then be achievable in O(J log(J)) time (with J groups).
 Hence the speed improvements are largest when N / J is largest.
 Further, compiled C code is much faster than Stata commands.

 __*Sorting*__